ofiwg/libfabric/man/fi_endpoint.3.md

 Operations that complete with an error increment the error counter and generate a completion event.
 The generation of entries going to the CQ can then be controlled using FI_SELECTIVE_COMPLETION.

+As mentioned in fi_getinfo(3), the ep_attr structure can be used to query providers that support various endpoint attributes. fi_getinfo can return provider info structures that can support the minimal set of requirements (such that the application maintains correctness).
+However, it can also return provider info structures that exceed application requirements.
+As an example, consider an application requesting msg_order as FI_ORDER_NONE.
+The resulting output from getinfo may have all the ordering bits set.
+The application can reset the ordering bits it does not require before creating the endpoint.
+The provider is free to implement a stricter ordering than is required by the application.

 # RETURN VALUES